nicholas-fong/TAPO-camera-motion-detect-and-record/Person/CREATE_YOLO.md

 ## 💾 7.
 Save Your Model

-Copy these files to a very safe location:
+Copy these files to a `very safe` location:

 - `yolov5s.onnx`
 - `yolov5s.pt`

 ---

 ## 🧹 8.
-Clean Up the Export Environment
+Nuke the export environment

 ```bash
 deactivate